mjoshi07/Face-Recognition/README.md

 # Face-Recognition
-* To run the application, clone the repository and build it using CMake and any generator[VS 2015 used]
+* To run the application, clone the repository and build it using CMake
 * Should satisfy all dependencies
-* Download the weight files for all the models and paste them where .xml files are present, i.e here [models](/data/models)
+* Download the weight files here [models](/data/models)
 * Put `.jpg` images here [faceImages](/data/faceImages)
 * 1 image should contain only 1 face and names of all files should be unique
 * Name of the image file is assigned as the faceId to the face detected in the image